samsam22/order-tracking/README.md

-# Order Tracking with User Authentication in PHP/MySQL
+#Order Tracking with User Authentication in PHP/MySQL

+##This is still very much a work in progress!

 ###Introduction
 The goal here is to create a simple one page/file authentication system in PHP with a basic bootstrap-themed HTML form inside the .php file that posts the collected infromation from the form back to itself then compares those values with values stored in a MySQL database.
 The form requires that the user enter 3 pieces of information (a username, an order ID, and a ZIP code) which will then be passed to MySQL to see if there are any rows where all 3 values are a match.
 Then depending on whether or not there are any matches, certain functions will be checked/performed.